mfractor/mfractor.github.io/docs/installation-and-setup.md

  ![Close Activation Dialog](/img/licensing/close-activation-dialog.png)

 In the main Visual Studio for Mac menu bar, select **Help**, then **MFractor** and then finally **License Information**.
 This will open the licensing window where you can import or remove an MFractor Premium license.

-Next, click on the **Import License** button, browse to where our license is located (`license.lic`) and double click it.
-This will import the license into MFractor.
+Next, click on the **Import License** button, browse to where our license is located (`license.lic`) and double click it to import the license into MFractor.

 ![Importing an MFractor Premium license file](/img/licensing/import-license.gif)

-Voila, you now have a valid active MFractor Premium installation.
+Voila, you now have a valid, active MFractor Premium installation.

-**It is safe to delete the license file from it's original location.
+**It is safe to delete the license file from its original location.
 MFractor stores the license inside itself.**

 ![MFractor Premium License Information](/img/licensing/valid-license.png)